alexquast/docker-cordova-grunt/README.md

 # docker-cordova-grunt

-Docker image based on beevelop/cordova with git, grunt and bower
+A docker image based on beevelop/cordova with git, grunt and bower